“We aim to trade in a manner which supports a sustainable world environment and economy.” From Unicorn’s Principles of Purpose

 - Where possible, we buy direct from manufacturers (for example around 90% of our UK fruit and veg comes straight from the farm gate), cutting out the middlemen.

-- Our large warehouse enables us to purchase in very large volumes, which contributes to much better prices.
+- Our large warehouse enables us to purchase in very large volumes, which contributes to much better prices (tour our warehouse!)

 - We are not under pressure to make huge profits for shareholders or very large salaries for top executives, because there aren’t any!

-Having said all that, for some products there just aren’t comparable options at the supermarket.
-‘Real bread’ is a good example – handmade, slow-risen artisan loaves made with organic ingredients and free from flour improvers and other additives are so different from supermarket bread that they might as well be called by a different name!
+Having said all that, for a few products there just aren’t comparable options at the supermarkets.
+‘Real bread’ is a good example.
+Handmade, slow-risen loaves made from organic ingredients and free from flour improvers and other additives, are so different from supermarket loaves (by any measure – flavour, nutrition, ‘fillingness’) that they aren’t really comparable.

 We focus on foods that aren’t heavily processed, and our core offer is basic ingredients to cook with – fruit & veg, pulses, grains and spices.
 Having said that, we do also sell treats; deep-fried onion bhajis and coconut biscuits are not one of our five a day!